 An epiphysis is an area at the end of a long bone.
 It is separated from the main part of the bone by the growth plate.
 In this condition, the problem occurs in the upper area while the bone is still growing.

 Slipped capital femoral epiphysis occurs in about 2 out of every 100,000 children.
 It is more common in:

-The outcome is usually good with treatment.
-However, in rare cases, the hip joint may wear away, despite prompt diagnosis and treatment.
+The outcome is most often good with treatment.
+In rare cases, the hip joint may wear away, despite prompt diagnosis and treatment.

 Weight control for obese children may be helpful.
 Many cases are not preventable.

 Sankar WN, Horn BD, Wells L, Dormans JP.
 Slipped Capital Femoral Ephiphysis.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.Nelson Textbook of Pediatrics.